gotlougit/p2p-file-transfer/README.md

 - Send multiple files at once.

 - Server should be able to perform NAT traversal for a new client that wants to connect to a running instance instead of having to run another instance of the program

 ## Status

 Alpha: I am basically learning network programming through this.
 This is in NO way usable right now.

 Right now, it is able to make direct connections through easy NAT and transfer one file from one machine (called a server) to another machine (called a client) over the Internet.

-The transfer speeds are not too great right now, though.
+Thanks to implementing Go Back N (albeit not in a traditional fashion), it is able to send files with fairly good speeds.